 Psychology Schools in Washington DC

-Washington DC, the nation’s capitol, is home to some of the country’s leading colleges and universities.
-The following guide to psychology schools in the District of Columbia provides you with key information on the undergraduate and graduate psychology programs in Washington DC.
-The universities in the nation’s capitol feature a range of psychology programs with concentrations in personality and social psychology, experimental psychology, and general psychology.
+Washington DC, the nation’s capital, is home to some of the country’s leading colleges and universities.
+The following guide to psychology schools in the District of Columbia provides you with key information on the undergraduate and graduate psychology programs in the area.
+The universities in the nation’s capital feature a range of psychology programs with concentrations in personality and social psychology, experimental psychology, and general psychology.
 For those students seeking convenience and flexibility, an online psychology degree may be the answer.
 Many schools offer programs partially or fully online.

-- There are 9 colleges and universities with psychology degree programs in Washington DC.
+- There are 9 not-for-profit colleges and universities with psychology degree programs in Washington DC.1

-- 9 schools provide a master’s or advanced degree in psychology.1
+- 8 schools offer a master’s or advanced degree in psychology.1

 Keep reading to learn more about several of the popular undergraduate and graduate psychology programs offered at some of Washington DC’s top universities.

 Traditional Undergraduate Programs